Working Papers

 Research In Progress

-Inferring Crime from Selected Data: Selection Neglect and Statistical Discrimination in Policing
+Not All Cops Are Bayesian: Selection Neglect and Statistical Discrimination in Policing

 With Santiago De Martini, Ervyn Norza & Santiago Perez-Vincent.